Lamb or Goat Scallopini with Wild Mushrooms and Mint

 Chef suggests using lamb or goat loin for the most tender scallopini, but you could also buy a boneless leg and keep the remaining meat for a roast or stew.
 Ground meat made into patties can also be a good substitute, especially if you don’t have a meat mallet–just make the patties a little thinner than you would a burger.

 After the cutlets get lightly pounded and tenderized, they’re seasoned and dusted with flour, quickly sauteed, and stored in a warm oven to rest while the others cook–Chef suggests working in batches, and using an 8-10 inch pan.
 A traditional lemon-caper sauce is good, but a great way to switch it up a bit is with some fresh wild or cultivated mushrooms, and lambs favorite herb: fresh spearmint.
 If you know a store that sells wild mushrooms, great!
 Pictured are wild chanterelle and lobster mushrooms, but any combination you can buy (or find) that you like is fine.
+Black trumpet mushrooms are excellent.
 If no wild mushrooms are available, you might try a blend of shittake and oyster mushrooms, in large pieces.
 Puffball mushrooms can be used if cut into small pieces.
-For variation during the winter in the Midwest, Chef might also use pickled, or conserve mushrooms from the previous seasons harvest for the wine sauce.

 This recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a culinary industry veteran, former executive chef of acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Founder of the website Forager Chef, he’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at Forager Chef.